Advertisement

 Abdominal cramping

 Just as cramping is common during your period, light cramping may occur during the first trimester (up to 12 to 13 weeks of pregnancy).
-This can happen on one or both sides of the lower abdomen, as a result of an expanding uterus and stretching ligaments; for some people it may feel like something is pulling on their sides.
+This can happen on one or both sides of the lower abdomen, as a result of an expanding uterus and stretching ligaments.
+For some people it may feel like something is pulling on their sides.

 A few ways to relieve cramps:

 • Take a warm bath.
-Be careful not to take overly long or hot baths (over 98 degrees Fahrenheit), which may decrease blood flow to the fetus.
+Be careful not to take overly long or hot baths (over 98 degrees Fahrenheit), which may reduce blood flow to the fetus.
 The American College of Obstetricians and Gynecologists (ACOG) recommends against using hot tubs during pregnancy (especially during the first trimester), due to potential harm to the fetus.

-• Place a hot water bottle wrapped in a towel on the painful area (avoid using an electric heating pad which may get too hot over time, or use one with an automatic off setting).
+• Place a hot water bottle wrapped in a towel on the painful area.
+Avoid using an electric heating pad which may get too hot over time, or use one with an automatic off setting.

 • Stay hydrated.